nsmoker/stg-demo-scene-1/README.md

 1. Saving data out from the systems such that we can reconstruct a scene state from disk is going to be a challenge.
 2. If you do need to reference an entity from the editor, you have to use the scene path to do so, which is unstable.

 We have to reckon with these eventually, though they're not pressing currently.
+One way I've found to address it that I used to make the dialogue scripting a bit less painless is by using resources to store character attributes, exploiting the persistence of resource IDs.
+This approach has worked thus far and shows promise.

 ## Art Credit